 High Bounce Rate

-Each of those factors can make the visitor leave your site, which is a big loss for your eCommerce business.
-Why should people waste time on your terrible UX when they clearly can go to your competitors where they can enjoy their browsing and shopping experience.
+Each of those factors can make a visitor leave your site, which is a big loss for your eCommerce business.
+Why should people waste time on your terrible UX when they can enjoy the shopping experience at one of your competitors?

-People want to see something fresh and exciting, which is why a redesigned website could be much more attractive to them.
-When the rivals are stepping up their game, you need to follow their steps and even do what they did better.
+Sometimes, the reason for redesigning your eCommerce website is that your competitors have already revamped theirs.
+People want to see something fresh and exciting.
+This is why a redesigned website could be much more attractive to them.
+When rivals are stepping up their game, you need to follow in their steps and even do what they did, but better.

 How Intuitive Is The Navigation?